Disclosure: This post may contain affiliate links. Please read my privacy policy.

 - These cottage cheese mashed potatoes are quick to make.
 They will be done in 25 minutes, from start to finish.

 - Using cottage cheese is a healthy protein packed option to use here.
+Try my cottage cheese cookies for a sweet treat!

 - These mashed potatoes are a crowd pleaser.
 No one will know you used cottage cheese!